 Wash Your Face With Water Wash Your Face With Water

 Some products I had tried were noticeably useful, such as sunscreen or makeup removers — they did what they claimed to do.
-But the deeper solution for my “tired” appearance wasn’t in any gel, cream or tonic.
+But the deeper solution for a “tired” appearance wasn’t in any gel, cream or tonic.
 It usually never is.

-The skin can handle its own problems
+Your skin can handle its own problems

 By using too many products, we tend to irritate the skin.
 We should build up the skin from inside: just eat healthy food.

 So simple, so obvious, and yet, we keep spending money in all these anti-aging products to prevent skin oxidation and wrinkle formation.
 We “wash” our face with chemical cleaners, and are surprised when we develop rosacea, dermatitis or other sensitive skin conditions, perhaps due to an overuse of products that remove the natural barrier of the skin.

 In another interview, Dr. Adler claims that the only creams that can improve skin protection are sunscreens:

 To understand what the sun does to the skin, stand in front of the mirror and compare the skin of the face with the skin of the tail, which is always protected from the sun.
 The difference is obvious.

 Eating foods with many colors, such as fruits and vegetables, so present in our Mediterranean diet, is one of the best forms of protection.
 “Tomato sauce or juice, which has lycopene, an essential repairing antioxidant, is more effective for the skin than any expensive cream.
 And a glass of carrot juice a day – which makes the skin a little more orange – increases by two or three times the time the skin endures sun exposure.”